andraugust/andraugust.github.io/quantum-4.md

 So what does this have to do with quantum mechanics?
 The answer is that joint quantum states are really tensor product states.
 For example, what we've called $$\ket{01}$$ is really $$\ket{0} \otimes \ket{1}$$, what we've called $$\sigma$$ is really $$\sigma \otimes I$$, and $$\tau$$ is really $$I \otimes \tau$$.

-Looked at in terms of tensor products we see why Alice's operator acts only on her part of the system.
+Looked at in terms of tensor products we see that Alice's operator acts only on her part of the system.
 For example,

 $$